 There’s something about the desert that inspires and intrigues.
 Maybe it’s how our dramatic mountains punctuate clear blue skies.
 Or maybe it’s that our seductive sunsets seem to linger a little longer.

 One thing that’s definite is how rewarding you’ll find it to plan a meeting that generates buzz from people who are eager to attend.
-With beautiful weather, convenient access, spirited diversions and a CVB team focused on making you a hero, the planning process becomes a pleasure.
+With beautiful weather, convenient access, spirited diversions and the Visit GPS team focused on making you a hero, the planning process becomes a pleasure.

 Once you’ve arrived at our sunny sanctuary, you can travel from northwestern Desert Hot Springs to easternmost Coachella in less than 45 minutes.
 Seemingly boundless possibilities are at your “doorstep” no matter where your group stays.

 Whether flying or driving, Greater Palm Springs is all about easy access.
 By land, we’re an average two-hour drive to all Southern California coastal cities, including Los Angeles and San Diego.
 And both Phoenix and Las Vegas are a four-hour drive away.

 Even air travel has its perks.
 Listed among the top 10 stress-free U.S. airports by SmartTraveler.com, Palm Springs International Airport (PSP) is serviced by 10 carriers connecting to 500 cities across the globe.
 For alternative airlines, four additional major airports are located within a two-hour drive.